slacgismo/gismo-cloud-deploy/README.md

 6. The AMIs image should have installed all the python pacakages of `cli` tools in the environment.
 In case developers need to re-install the dependencies of `cli`, please follow the below command:

-- The python virtual environemnt was created Create virutal environment.

 - Activate the virtual environment.

 ```bash

 source ./venv/bin/activate
 ```